eugenia1984/english/glossary.md

 - **stay on track**: is often used to talk about continuing to do the right thing in order to achieve a goal.
 It's a motivational phrase used in both personal and professional contexts.
 For example: ``I make a list every morning to stay on track with my work.``

 - **Stretch**: To move your arms and legs to relax them.
 Example: ``I stretch during my break``.

+- **support**: means that a program or tool is capable of working with a certain feature or functionality.
+For example:

+`VS Code supports multiple programming languages.` -> VS Code can work with different languages.

 - **supportive** is used to describe someone who provides encouragement or assistance to others.
 Think of it like a strong pillar that holds up a building - a supportive person helps to hold you up when you need it.